codeacme17/Google-Tab/readme.md

 ## why?

-I my opnion, I really like the experience of Edge browser, but I don't like Bing tabs.
+In my opnion, I really like the experience of Edge browser, but I don't like Bing tabs.
 So I made an extension to change the default tabs.

 ## How to use